danavery/attention-encodings/README.md

 - **Models**: Exploring other models like GPT-2 (especially with the causal attention mask disabled) might reveal whether this mixing behavior is unique to RoBERTa or common across transformer architectures.
 - **Comparisons**: While it doesn't make as much obvious sense as comparing post-attention encodings to value encodings, comparing them with key or query vocabulary encodings could be interesting.
-- **Attention Weights**: Exploring per-head attention weights could shed light on each head’s specific role in information distribution and token blending, though displaying this in the UI presents a challenge due to space.
+- **Attention Weights**: Exploring per-head attention weights could shed light on each head’s specific role in information distribution and token blending, though displaying this in the UI presents a challenge due to space constraints.

 I believe these insights offer a fresh perspective on transformers and open up intriguing directions for future research.
 Any feedback welcome!
 Feel free to get in touch at [encodings@danavery.com](mailto:encodings@danavery.com)!